 Spreading the Word and Strengthening the Base (1995 – Present)

-In its most recent phase, CBE has been seeking to extend the reach of business ethics to new audiences and strengthen the existing business ethics “infrastructure” so that business ethics will be more readily embraced around the world as well as among small and mid-sized businesses.
+In its most recent phase, the Hoffman CBE has been seeking to extend the reach of business ethics to new audiences and strengthen the existing business ethics “infrastructure” so that business ethics will be more readily embraced around the world as well as among small and mid-sized businesses.
 To this end, CBE started its “visiting scholars program,” which has since hosted dozens of scholars from countries all over the world.
 Then, in 1995, the Leon Sullivan Scholarship fund was established to support minority students with an interest in business ethics.

-In the same year, CBE, in partnership with the ECOA, launched the Managing Ethics in Organizations program, an intensive weeklong course that is one of the foremost executive education programs in business ethics and compliance.
+In the same year, the Hoffman CBE, in partnership with the ECI, launched the Managing Ethics in Organizations program, an intensive weeklong course that is one of the foremost executive education programs in business ethics and compliance.
 Through CBE’s leadership, in 1996, Bentley established the first MBA concentration with a business ethics focus.
-This was followed, in 1999, with the adoption of the Business and Society Review as the journal of the Center for Business Ethics, which has since become one of the most respected publications of its kind.
+This was followed, in 1999, with the adoption of the Business and Society Review as the journal of the W. Michael Hoffman Center for Business Ethics, which has since become one of the most respected publications of its kind.
 The Center has also assumed editorial oversight of Blackwell Publishing’s Foundations of Business Ethics series, which includes volumes on many aspects of business ethics from accounting ethics to finance ethics to ethics in information teachnology.

-Over the last decade, CBE has increasingly focused its attentions on the internationalization of business ethics.
+Over the last decade, the Hoffman CBE has increasingly focused its attentions on the internationalization of business ethics.
 Emblematic of this, the “Gadfly” business ethics education program (mentioned above) was redesigned with funding from State Street Bank as the “Global Business Ethics Symposium,” and the “Global Business Ethics Teaching Workshop.”
 These programs now reach faculty from around the world, from Indonesia to Ghana.
 More recently, with this expanded vision of the role of business in society and consistent with Bentley’s membership in the Global Compact, CBE has extended its outreach to invite scholars from Afghanistan and Iraq to study business ethics at Bentley so as to assist in the education of the next generation of business leaders in those countries.